PremierLangage/platon/README.md

 <img src="./images/stacks-prod.png" alt="Production stacks" width="520px" />
 </p>

+In a production environment:

-- In a production environment, Django will be served by [Uvnicorn](https://www.uvicorn.org), Angular will be compiled into nginx web-server root
+- Django will be served by [Uvnicorn](https://www.uvicorn.org).
+- Angular will be compiled into nginx web-server root.
+- Nginx will act as a reverse proxy like for the development environment.
+- Statics files will be served by Nginx instead of Django.

 ### Cross-origin resource sharing (CORS)